hyosung11/Launch-School/journal.md

 15:40 Took a short nap.
 I'm still tired.
 My eyes feel strained.
 Eye divergence exercises needed.

 17:36 needed a nap and a break. ready to make dinner. i'll be back after dinner.

+18:52 back after dinner.
+I ate too much and am 90% full instead of stopping at 80% full.

+21:12 Working through Coding Tips 2.
+Taking a break to watch Ted Lasso with Sohee.